Tech Insights – October 2020

 California Judge shuts-down developer Epic in the battle to have Apple bring back popular game Fortnite on the App Store

-The decision from the court re-confirmed its announcement from late August in a court hearing where Epric Games’ legal team sought out to obtain a temporary restraining order following Apple’s decision to inform the developer of Fortnite that they would be kicking the company off from the App Store and also terminating all of the accounts held by the company.
+The decision from the court re-confirmed its announcement from late August in a court hearing where Epric Games’ legal team sought to obtain a temporary restraining order following Apple’s decision to inform the developer of Fortnite that they would be kicking the company off from the App Store and also terminating all of the accounts held by the company.

 According to TechCrunch, the judge explained that a “[p]reliminary injunctive relief” is something that is rarely ever granted.
 It was also specified that the court itself was both granting and denying parts of Epic’s requests that were made.